 Oh who wouldn't want to put a little butter and honey on these gems?
 Best bran muffins for the win!

 I like using a heavier gauge muffin tin, rather than a standard pan.
 I find it bakes my muffins more evenly.
-This gold version from Calphalon is great.
+This gold version from Calphalon (shown above) is great.

 If you typically don't use muffin papers, a good non-stick muffin pan like this one from USA Pan is a necessity.
 You still have to grease the cups, but it just takes a little cooking spray and your muffins pop right out with a little nudge.

 No, regular wheat bran (i.e. the base grain product and not a wheat bran-based cereal) will not work for this recipe.
 This recipe is meant to use the cereal and needs the texture and bulk it provides.

 Scroll to the bottom of the page to rate ⭐⭐⭐⭐⭐ and comment on this recipe.
 Leaving comments helps other too!

 Can I Use Bran Flakes Instead of All Bran?

 I have not tried this bran muffin recipe with Bran Flakes.
 While I can’t guarantee perfection, I think the swap should work okay.

 If you make this recipe using Bran Flakes, please leave me a comment below letting me know how it turns out!
 It looks like a few people have tried flakes with success and commented.

 What can I use instead of All Bran?